BlackIron Financial

 Budget control + maximum employee choice ICHRA Defined monthly allowance; employees choose individual plans that fit their needs and location.

-Industry-based buying power Association Plans May offer group-rate access through trade/industry membership (when available/eligible).
+Industry-based buying power Association Plans May offer group-rate access through trade or industry membership when available and eligible.

-Potential small business tax credit SHOP Some employers qualify for the federal small business health care tax credit via SHOP coverage.
+Potential small business tax credit SHOP Some employers qualify for the federal small business health care tax credit through SHOP coverage.

 Three questions to answer first

 • How much choice do employees need?
-One plan vs many plan needs (family, remote, chronic care).
+One plan vs. multiple plan needs across families, providers, and locations.

 What It Is

-Traditional group plans are what most people think of as “employee health insurance.”
-Employers select a plan (often from carriers like Anthem, UnitedHealthcare, or other regional options), contribute to premiums, and employees pay the rest via payroll deductions.
-BlackIron helps Indiana businesses compare carriers side-by-side to match benefits goals and budget.
+Traditional group plans are what most people think of as employee health insurance.
+Employers select a plan, contribute to premiums, and employees pay the rest through payroll deductions.
+BlackIron helps Indiana businesses compare carriers side by side to match benefits goals and budget.

 Pros